DinoRTX/isg-gui/README.md

 i forget to add support to download videos directly from yt

-this readme is very bad copypasted and im a mutherfuvclker lazy person so i dont matter it
+this readme is very bad copypasted and im a motherfucker lazy person so i dont matter it

-icon doesnt show

-run as admin and idk whytf i hate vibecoding i just wanna install coding knowledge in my brain
+icon doesnt show on taskbar and idk whytf i hate vibecoding i just wanna install coding knowledge in my brain

 icon: https://drive.google.com/drive/folders/1cTspRl8zpwqoB9y8d9ZkgweC-KZquAoW